Traditional Okinawan Shorinryu Karatedo

 Read more about Basinger Sensei (her continuous training; background; favorite quotes; Gordon Basinger Sensei)

 Fortier (not pictured), 2nd Dan.
-Kevin Queen (below right),1st Dan.
-Not pictured: Glenda and
+Not pictured: Laura Jenkins, Natalie Bernhardt-Steed, Kristina Carpenter, Glenda and

 achieved their internationally certified ranks due to diligent training